 There haven’t been many studies of lip tie on its own.
 Studies that have looked at the success of surgical treatment have looked at tongue tie and lip tie together.

 There’s little evidence at this point that a frenectomy for lip tie improves breastfeeding.
-But one 2017 study with more than 200 participants showed that frenectomy procedures greatly improve breastfeeding outcomes, with nearly immediate effects.
+But one with more than 200 participants showed that frenectomy procedures greatly improve breastfeeding outcomes, with nearly immediate effects.

 A lip tie can make nursing challenging and create issues with weight gain in newborn babies.
 This condition isn’t hard to spot and is simple to treat with the help of your pediatrician and lactation consultant.